ks961/-d3vtool-hooks/README.md

 - `useReadPersistentState` allows reading data from `localStorage` but does not allow updating the state across windows or tabs.

-- Custom deserialization functions are helpful when dealing with unsupported types in `localStorage`, such as complex objects or types like `Date`, `Map`, `Set`, or custom classes.
+- Custom deserialization functions are helpful when dealing with unsupported types in `localStorage`, such as custom classes or non json-serializable object.

 - If no deserialization function is passed, a default deserialization is applied to parse the stored value.